 As a large scale thermoplastic composite 3D printing company, CEAD strives to revolutionize the possibilities of additive manufacturing.
 Central in this strive for innovation are, among others, increasing both the thermoplastic output per hour and the accuracy of our large scale 3D printers.

-In order to increase output, CEAD has developed groundbreaking robot extruders and continues to do so.
+In order to increase output, CEAD has developed groundbreaking pellet extruders and continues to do so.
 The aspect of increasing printing accuracy requires a different approach.
 This article elaborates on CEAD’s use of our laser tracker from FARO Technologies.

 Accurately measuring robot based additive manufacturing set-ups